anthonykasza/hdc_experiments/README.md

     - combine blocks with other blocks or scalars
       - bind, bundle, substitue, maybe further subdivide the block?
       - block of block codes, hyperdimensional blocks
+  - BSBC is essentially Cyclic Group Representation
+    - the elements of blocks do not need to be contiguous, they can be randomly indexed within a hv. contiguous blocks are nice for for-loops tho.
+    - some method of mapping vector indices to blocks is necessary
+    - can element blocking be used to compress the binary vector similar to how the indices of the 1hot bits can be used as a compressed version of the binary vector
+    - each hv can have its own unique element-to-block map
+      - i wonder if changing the element-to-block mapping is useful?
+    - conceptualizing the block as a circle is useful
+      - convert the 1hot value into degrees/radians
+      - compare the degrees of different blocks for a distance metric
+      - it is possible to compare hv of differnet block sizes so long as the 2 hv have the same number of blocks
+       - hv1 has a block size of 4 with value of 3: 270 degrees
+       - hv2 has a block size of 12 with value of 9: 270 degrees
+       - hv3 has a block size of 64 with value 48: 270 degrees
+      - the distance between 2 blocks is the cyclic distance (0 degrees == 360 degrees)
+        - the distance between 2 hv is the sum of their block distances divided by their number of blocks
+        - the maximum distance between 2 hv is 180 degrees times the number of blocks in the hv

 - Bloom filters, a special case of VSA
   - a set is represented by a binary vector